wilr/silverstripe-facebookconnect/README.md

 ### What it provides

-* Loads and setups Facebook Connect for Single Sign on via the Javascript SDK
+* Loads and setups Facebook Connect for Single Sign on via the Javascript SDK or via a basic HTTP redirect

 * Authenticates users visiting the site - if they are logged into Facebook then you can access their information via the following controls.
 You can also